CollinsNyatundo/testrepository/README.md

 ## editing the repository

-It is a markdown file
+It is a markdown file with abit of code.